 - Shirt at H&M: $100-300

 Traveling is a great way to learn about the world and also about yourself and your traveling friends.
 Everyone has their own traveling style – some people like a strict schedule packed full so you don’t miss anything, and some prefer a relaxed day wandering until you find something.

 Andy and Raymond were somewhere in the middle, and I appreciate that because I’m the same.
 Sometimes when I asked Andy if he wanted to go somewhere in particular he would say “I just want to feel the atmosphere you know?”

 We had a few different things on our to-do list.
-Andy and Raymond really wanted to see Hong Kong University and the Hong Kong Polytechnic University and were amazed by the buildings’ architecture, because many Chinese universities look so different from the Hong Kong style.
+Andy and Raymond really wanted to see Hong Kong University and the Hong Kong Polytechnic University and were amazed by the buildings’ architecture, because many universities in Chinese mainland look so different from the Hong Kong style.

 Lauren and I saw one university and thought it looked just like American ones because it was so Western looking.
 I wanted to see more of the Asian side of Hong Kong – I like street markets and little alleys, but these are the kind of things Andy and Raymond didn’t find as exciting because they see that more often.
 Hong Kong is said to be the place “where the East meets the West” and I found this to be so true.
 It was cool to see their perspective on Hong Kong and how different it was than my perspective.